jovanbogoeski/Olympic-Data-Analytics-Azure-End-To-End-Data-Engineering-Project/README.md

 🔹 Analytics (Azure Synapse Analytics)

-Query Delta directly (serverless SQL via OPENROWSET ...
-FORMAT='DELTA') and expose views for BI.
+Query Delta directly with serverless SQL (OPENROWSET … FORMAT='DELTA') and expose views for BI.

 🔹 Dashboards (Power BI)

-Build visuals such as medal tallies, gender distribution, and athlete participation.
+Visualize insights such as medal tallies, gender distribution, and athlete participation trends.

 ⚙️ Technologies Used